nodejs/node/doc/api/http2.md

 domain.

 When a string is passed for the `originOrStream` argument, it will be parsed as a URL and the origin will be derived.
-For insetance, the origin for the HTTP URL `'https://example.org/foo/bar'` is the ASCII string `'https://example.org'`.
+For instance, the origin for the HTTP URL `'https://example.org/foo/bar'` is the ASCII string `'https://example.org'`.
 An error will be thrown if either the given string cannot be parsed as a URL or if a valid origin cannot be derived.